Koch's postulates: Postulates

 However, Koch later abandoned the universalist requirement of the first postulate when he discovered asymptomatic carriers of cholera and, later, of typhoid fever.
 Subclinical infections and asymptomatic carriers are now known to be a common feature of many infectious diseases, especially viral diseases such as polio, herpes simplex, HIV/AIDS, hepatitis C, and COVID-19.
 For example, poliovirus only causes paralysis in a small percentage of those infected.

 The second postulate does not apply to pathogens incapable of growing in pure culture.
 For example, viruses are dependent on entering and hijacking host cells to use their resources for growth and reproduction, incapable of growing alone.

 The third postulate specifies "should", rather than "must", because Koch's experiments with tuberculosis and cholera showed that not all organisms exposed to an infectious agent will acquire the infection.
-Some individuals may avoid infection by maintaining their health for proper immune functioning, acquiring immunity from previous exposure or vaccination, or through genetic immunity, such as sickle cell trait and sickle cell disease conferring resistance to malaria.
+Some individuals may avoid infection by maintaining their health for proper immune functioning, acquiring immunity from previous exposure or vaccination, or through genetic immunity, such as sickle cell trait conferring resistance to malaria.

 Other exceptions to Koch's postulates include evidence that some pathogens can cause several diseases, such as the varicella-zoster virus causing chickenpox and shingles.
 Conversely, diseases like meningitis can be caused by a variety of bacterial, viral, fungal, and parasitic pathogens.